negice/FGPguidelines/Guidelines/docs/thematicslider/configuration.md

 - ESRI Dynamic
 - OGC WMS

-## Configure the Swiper Plugin
+More information on Web map services can be found [here.](https://www.nrcan.gc.ca/earth-sciences/geomatics/canadas-spatial-data-infrastructure/8902)

+---

+## Definition of Parameters

-To configure this plugin to work with a mapping web service the following parameters are requited to be configured.
+To configure this plugin to work with a mapping web service the following parameters are required.

 <table>
   <tr>